gmuecke/grafana-vertx-datasource/README.md

 # grafana-vertx-datasource
-Example Datasource for Grafana, based on Vert.x and MongoDB
+Example Datasource for Grafana, based on Vert.x and MongoDB.

+This project contains the demos for the talk at TopConf Linz 2017.
+The slides for the talk are here: [https://www.slideshare.net/GeraldMuecke/making-sense-of-your-data]

+## Disclaimer

+The source code was written for demo purposes only and is not meant for production use.
+Neither has it any tests or other quality assuring means applied.
+So use with care and on your own risk.

 ## About Grafana
 Grafana is an open source tool for visualizing timeseries data.
 It runs as a server and the UI is accessible through